voicegain/platform/PRIVACY.md

 You may contact us with any concern or complaint regarding our privacy practices, and you also may lodge a complaint with the relevant governmental authority.

+See [Data Processing Addendum](https://github.com/voicegain/platform/blob/master/DATA-PROCESSING-ADDENDUM.md) for details how we may process your data.

 # CONTACT US